-(q) New accounting standards and interpretations
+(t) New accounting standards and interpretations

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the registered scheme for the annual reporting period ended 30 June 2017.
+Australian Accounting Standards and Interpretations that have been issued or amended but are not yet mandatory, have been adopted by the registered scheme for the annual reporting period ended 30 June 2018.
 The registered scheme's assessment of the impact of the new or amended Accounting Standards and Interpretations, most relevant to the registered scheme, are set out below.

-AASB 9: Financial Instruments (and applicable amendments) (effective from 1 January 2018)
+AASB 9: Financial Instruments (and applicable amendments)

 AASB 9 addresses the classification, measurement and de-recognition of financial assets and financial liabilities.
-It now includes revised rules around hedge accounting and impairment.
-The standard has been assessed as not having a significant impact on the recognition and measurement of the registered schemes' financial instruments as the financial instruments are carried at fair value through profit or loss.
+It also includes revised rules around hedge accounting and impairment.
+The standard is applicable for annual reporting periods beginning on or after 1 January 2018.